Troubleshooting

 }

-} - [Virtual appliance] Restart coreDNS to apply the change:
+2. Restart CoreDNS to apply the change:

 kubectl -n kube-system rollout restart deploy/coredns